luigirizzo/netmap/WINDOWS/README.txt

 This directory contains a port of netmap to Windows.

+For installation instructions see below

+When using netmap with Windows NICs, the name to be specified for the interface is the 'interface index' which is the first number visible with the "route print" command

 ------------ BRIEF DESCRIPTION ----------

 The solution Netmap.sln contains 5 different projects: